makehumancommunity/makehuman-static-website/content/MPFB/roadmap.md

 **Other planned efforts:**

 - Further work with MakeClothes
-- More flexibility with shaders
+- Launch on blender extensions platform
-- Ensure compatibility with blender 4.3
+- Ensure compatibility with blender 4.4

 ## MPFB 2.1 (and later)